72squared/redpipe/README.rst

 Despite this, if you have to make many calls to redis, application latency can be terrible.
 This is because each command needs to make another trip across the network.
-If that round trip time is one millisecond, that doesn't seem too terrible.
+If your network round trip time is one millisecond, that doesn't seem too terrible.
 But if you have dozens or hundreds of redis commands, this adds up quickly.
 `Redis pipelining <https://redis.io/topics/pipelining>`_ can dramatically reduce the number of network round trips.
 It boxcars a bunch of commands together over the wire.